jenniesun/covid_forcasting/README.md

 Data Behind the Dashboards | NC COVID-19 (https://covid19.ncdhhs.gov/dashboard/data-behind-dashboards)

 Tables used in the analysis:
-- State and County level COVID-19 cases & death count
+- COVID-19 cases & death count
 - Hospital Beds and Ventilators
-- Vaccinations - Doses by County
+- Hospital Metrics by Region

 ## Tools: